The Grid: Daily Planner for Better Time Management

 How to manage time?
 Question a lot of people ask themselves.

 You can type in Google time management tips and tricks and thousands of articles will unfold before your eyes.
 Hell, you probably found about this article by searching in Google.
-But how you can choose the best article, book, time management tool,
+But how you can choose the best article, book, time management tool, time-saving app, paid subscription based software that will keep you focused on your work?

 The answer is simple, you don’t have to pick or to pay for any of the above.